 Classes originate in many departments, including

-Psychology, Religion, Anthropology, History, American Studies and African American Studies
+Psychology, Religion, Anthropology, History, Global Studies and American Studies

 Are you aware of relevant courses not listed here?